The Lonely Island: Early sketches and "Lazy Sunday"

-In December, 2005, the trio, alongside player Chris Parnell, wrote and recorded "Lazy Sunday", a short rap song.
+In December, 2005, the trio, alongside Chris Parnell, wrote and recorded "Lazy Sunday", a short rap song.
 Samberg and Parnell adopt the brash personas of hardcore rappers, while the song follows their quest to achieve their "ultimate goal" of attending a matinee of the fantasy film The Chronicles of Narnia: The Lion, the Witch and the Wardrobe.
 It was recorded on a laptop in their offices at SNL, while it was shot throughout Manhattan the next day.
 In the moments preceding the show's live performance and broadcast, the team learned from Michaels that "Lazy Sunday" would be shown on that night's show.
 The three comedians were very worried about how the video would be received by the studio audience.

 "Lazy Sunday" aired on December 17, 2005, when the comedy troupe were little known to even Saturday Night Live's most devout fans.
 By the following morning, it had spread online nationwide.
 Schaffer and Taccone also were contacted by friends who heard the track played on radio stations and in bars.
 "Lazy Sunday" inspired a line of T-shirts, released during the initial boom of popularity in the weeks after its release.
 The film was one of the first viral YouTube videos, and it increased the trio's recognizability, particularly Samberg's, nearly overnight.
 Their success, according to New York, "forced NBC into the iPod age"; the short was initially available after its broadcast through the iTunes Music Store, made free for subscribers.
+The original upload was removed by NBC for copyright violation in February 2006, and the short wasn't reuploaded to YouTube until August 2013.

 Following his stardom on SNL, Samberg became a celebrity, being covered in tabloid publications.
 A profile of Island in The New York Times led to a record deal and their own division at SNL: SNL Digital Shorts, which the group controlled with complete autonomy.
 In March 2006, the trio produced their second viral hit, "Natalie's Rap".
 In the sketch, actress Natalie Portman acts as a gangsta rap star, juxtaposing her clean-cut, Harvard-educated image with profane and shocking lyrics.
 Portman was the host of the program that week and came to the three having seen "Lazy Sunday".

 Their rise to fame was highlighted by a combination of "new" and "old" media, with Schaffer later remarking: